Use, production, distribution, sale, or possession of alcohol in a manner prohibited under Texas law and includes any of the following conduct:

 The first alcohol violation will result in a $75 fine, completion of an online educational program, and follow up with a staff member in Substance Use and Recovery Services, Housing and Residence Life, or Fraternity and Sorority Life, as appropriate.

-The second alcohol violation will result in a $100 fine, a letter home to student’s parents or guardians, completion of an in-person or online educational workshop, completion of at least two (2) sessions with Substance Use and Recovery Services staff, and compliance with any recommendations made by Substance Use and Recovery Services staff.
+The second alcohol violation will result in a $100 fine, notification to student’s parents or guardians, completion of an in-person or online educational workshop, completion of at least two (2) sessions with Substance Use and Recovery Services staff, and compliance with any recommendations made by Substance Use and Recovery Services staff.

 A University Conduct Officer, Student Conduct Administrator, formal Conduct Panel, or their designee may, at their discretion, include additional or adjusted outcomes for alcohol violations to those specified in section 3.2.11.